 Pumpkin Cream Cold Foam Tips

 Now the tricky part is getting that lovely, cloud like foam to top your cold brew.
 There are a few tips you need to keep in mind here.

 First, even if you don’t think cold brew needs ice (it doesn’t, right?), in this case, it does.
 The ice will help create that beautiful layer of foam and keep it from falling too quickly into the cold brew.

 Secondly, mixing your milk to the right consistency is what will make or break this Pumpkin cold foam.
 That’s why we chose the mixture of half and half and heavy cream; but regardless of what you use, you need to froth it until it’s almost at a soft peak stage to ensure that it’s nice and fluffy.

 If you choose not to use the combination of milks that we did, using a stand mixer with a whisk, or using a food processor can usually whip enough air to create a nice cloud of foam.
 Using solely heavy cream is probably your best bet if you’re not into having a lot of extra ingredients, but be careful not to over whip the foam because then you’ll end up with something more like whipped cream.
 Although still delicious, it’s not really what we are going for in this recipe.

 Patience is really the key here, especially if you are using a frother with a little less power.
 Some milks, especially those with lower fat content as mentioned before, can take a long time to whip up.
-This frother that I had mentioned before, takes only 60 seconds and is truly a good investment if you love lattes; but if you’re using a nontraditional frother, it may take a bit longer.
+This Keurig Frother takes only 60 seconds and is truly a good investment if you love lattes; but if you’re using a nontraditional frother, it may take a bit longer.

 Pumpkin Cream Cold Brew Assembly